benjsah/football_datascience/README.md

 ## Contact

-If you have any questions or suggestions, feel free to open an issue or contact us at your-email@example.com.
+If you have any questions or suggestions, feel free to open an issue or contact us at benjamin.sahel@pm.me.

 Happy coding and enjoy exploring the world of football data science!